Thursday, November 21, 2024

 DENY INSERT ON HumanResources.Employee TO Manager;

-Assign roles in the SQL Server
+Assign roles in SQL

 What if you need to apply privileges to a group of users rather than to a single user?
 In this case, it would be better to define the role, a set of privileges and permissions.
 Thus, a user who is assigned to the role can access and manipulate the database objects with the same permissions as the role has.